yarax/tapi/README.md

 * Controllers must be typed.
 It allows to cover with types all further code.
 * API endpoint must be decribed only once (single source of truth, DRY)
 * API must have UI and documentation
-* Data must be validated automatically in runtime before getting to controller accroding endpoint description.
+* Data must be validated automatically in runtime before getting to controller according endpoint description.
-* API can be in any types and formats (REST, GraphQL, RPC etc.) and not be coupled with business logic
+* API can be any type or format (REST, GraphQL, RPC etc.) and not be coupled with business logic

 The main idea of current implementation is generating API from AST during covering controller with types.
 It allows to cover all points mentioned above and keep development really fast.